Unselfisheologism/blurr/docs/puter-auth-implementation.md

 ## Overview

-This document explains how Puter.js authentication is implemented in the Blurr Android app using Chrome Custom Tabs for the OAuth flow and a persistent WebView for API calls.
+This document explains how Puter.js authentication is implemented in the Blurr Android app using a single WebView with popup support for the OAuth flow and persistent API communication.

 ## Architecture

-The implementation uses a hybrid approach combining native Android components with web technologies:
+The implementation uses a single WebView approach combining native Android components with web technologies:

 1. **Persistent WebView Service**: A background service hosts a WebView that runs Puter.js continuously
-2. **Chrome Custom Tabs**: Authentication flows are handled through Chrome Custom Tabs instead of internal WebViews
+2. **Popup Windows**: Authentication flows are handled through popup windows created by the WebView
-3. **Deep Link Callback**: After authentication, users are redirected back to the app via a deep link
+3. **JavaScript Bridge**: Communication between the WebView and native Android code
-4. **Broadcast Communication**: Authentication results are communicated between components using Android broadcasts
+4. **PostMessage API**: Used for communication between the main WebView and authentication popup

 ## Components